Marinelli bend: Etymology

 This name comes from the contortionist and international theatrical agent H.B.
 Marinelli (1864-1924).

 Double Marinelli bend

 This is a Marinelli bend in which the contortionist performs a Marinelli position with another contortionist doing a handstand on their top so that the former is holding the weight of two persons only by their mouth.
 This is considered to be an extremely difficult contortion act, and is exclusively performed by Mongolian or sometimes Chinese contortionists.
 The bend normally lasts for 5–6 seconds from the moment the Marinelli bend contortionist releases their hands from the floor.

 Triple Marinelli bend

 This is a Marinelli bend in which the contortionist performs a Marinelli position with two other contortionists on their top so that the one in Marinelli bend is holding the weight of three persons only by their mouth.
-From all available documented records only one trio of contortionists have managed to do achieve it.
+From all available documented records only one trio of contortionists have managed to achieve it.